Balkan heritage FIELD SCHOOL project (COURSE) 2014:

-WORKSHOP FOR CONSERVATION AND DOCUMENTATION
+WORKSHOP FOR CONSERVATION AND DOCUMENTATION OF ROMAN MOSAICS

 By the end of the workshop the participants will:

 New Bulgarian University grants 6 academic credits to students for participation in the project.
 Transcripts are available upon request for an additional tuition fee!
-For details please read the BHFS Regulations for obtaining ToR!
+For details please read the BHFS Regulations for obtaining ToR

-Project Director: Silvana Blazhevska (Director of NI Stobi, archaeologist)
+Project Director: Silvana Blazhevska (Director of NI Stobi, archaeologist).

 DISCOUNTS OFF THE REGULAR ADMISSION FEE: